NuclearTalent/LFD_for_Physicists/_sources/LearningFromData-content/StochasticProcesses/TechnicalDetailsMCMC.md

 Here we provide formal and detailed discussions on:

-* {ref}`sec:StochasticProcesses` has a general introduction to random processes and some examples to set up for more detailed MCMC background.
+* {ref}`sec:StochasticProcesses` introduces the concept of a stochastic process, with an example.

+* {ref}`sec:DefStochasticProcess` gives a formal definition, with a code examples and several exercises.

+* {ref}`sec:StochasticGP` introduces the Gaussian process, which we will revisit in detail in {ref}`sec:RootGP`.

-* {ref}`sec:MarkovChains` has a detailed introduction to Markov chains and then MCMC, followed by demonstrations.
+* {ref}`sec:MarkovChains` has a detailed introduction to Markov chains, with examples.

-* Markov Chains
-* MCMC
+* {ref}`sec:MetropolisHastings` provides a complete definition and some exercises.